MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-iaas.md

 | |·    Protects against regional failures | |
 | |·    Requires entire Azure environment to be setup in the target region during failover. | |

-Azure provides services and capabilities to design highly available and resilient architecture.
+Azure provides services to design highly available and resilient architecture.
 This guide outlines various options and best practices designing high availability and disaster recovery for Oracle databases on Azure IaaS.
 It also describes how accompanying Azure services are configured to achieve high end-to-end availability for your solution.

 ## Next steps